Tie Rod Hole Leak Repair & Waterproofing (Permanent Interior Repair)

 Tie rod hole leaks are one of the most common causes of basement seepage in poured concrete foundations.

-They often appear as a dark grey circle — then into visible water streaks on the wall during rain.
+They often appear as a dark grey circle and may develop into visible water streaks on the wall during rain.

 The good news: tie rod hole leaks can be permanently repaired from inside, with no exterior excavation.